Vaib3099/Hospital-Patient-Directory/readme.txt

+Requirements:

+1) Xampp Server
+2) PHP 8.1
+3) Laravel 10.x
+4) VSCode

 Installation:

-1) create database and update DB details in .env file.
+1) Install and run Xampp Server.
+2) Start Apache and Mysql services on Xampp.
+3) Go to "http://localhost/phpmyadmin/" and create a new Database named "hospital_manage".
-2) Open project in code editor like VSCode.
+4) Open project in code editor like VSCode.
-3) Open terminal and execute commands to migrate and seed data in database.
+5) Open terminal and go to project directory.

+6) run commands to migrate table schema in database.
-DB Migration:

 php artisan migrate:fresh

-DB Seeder:
+6) Run command to insert data in data tables.

 php artisan db:seed

+6) Now run command to

 Predefine User Roles: